-Some people—women in particular—tend to be trained by society and culture to be less decisive in their decision-making.
+Some people are often conditioned by society and culture to be less decisive in their decision-making.
 I won’t go into more detail on this because it’s beyond the scope of this article.
 The point is, some people do start life from a disadvantaged position when it comes to confident decision-making.
-But it’s important to see that this is still fundamentally constructed not inborn.
+But it’s important to see that this is still fundamentally constructed, not inborn.

 Most people I work with who struggle to be more decisive have developed a collection of powerful habits reinforcing their lack of confidence around decision-making.

 Learning to be more decisive, then, comes down to identifying and eliminating these habits that reinforce indecisiveness.

 In this article, we’ll look at four common habits interfering with your ability to make decisions confidently, as well as some thoughts on how to eliminate them and allow your natural confidence to rise.